joaoboger/kalman-filter/README.md

 It reads line by line the data file using the data as x-coordinate, y-coordinate, x-error, y,error throughout the whole file, so make sure data is organized this way.

 -There are made-up data files in this repo to test plots and new additions to code here named as "XParticles_errorPhiYpZ.txt" where X stands for the number of particles, and the corresponding associated error Y.Z with the data at each point in the Phi coordinate(Polar coordinates) .

+# RK-4
+-To apply RK-4 on the equations of motion I'm validating my implementation with the function 'odeint' from 'scipy.integrate' library.